 - Who?
 Researchers interested in the atmospheric aerosols, impurities and microbiology monitoring and sampling in Svalbard, or in the harmonisation of monitoring and sampling methods for those.

-- Abstract submission and registration deadline: 10 July 2022
+- Abstract submission and registration deadline EXTENDED: 1 August 2022

 NOTE: You must be logged in your account with SIOS to submit the registration.
 New accounts are approved by SIOS-KC during office hours (8:00-16:00 Norwegian time, Mon-Fri).
 Register a new account here.